raihankhan/Elasticsearch-Fluentd-Kibana/README.md

 # Elasticsearch-Fluentd-Kibana (EFK)

-This is a simple for for deploying an Elasticsearch cluster (version 7.17.3) with Kibana in Kubernetes.
+This is a simple demonstration for for deploying an Elasticsearch cluster (version 7.17.3) with Kibana in Kubernetes.
 A fluentd daemonSet will also be deployed that will collect logs from kubernetes containers and ship them to elasticsearch index.

 Create a namespace first.
 I am using demo namesapce here.
 ```